Anfernee Jennings: Professional career

+New England Patriots

 In the 2020 NFL draft, Jennings was drafted by the New England Patriots in the third round with the 87th overall pick.
 He made his NFL debut in the season opener on September 13, 2020, against the Miami Dolphins, playing nine snaps on defense in a 21–11 win.
-Jennings made his first career start on October 18, 2020, recording three tackles in an 18–12 loss to the Denver Broncos.
+Jennings made his first career start on October 18, recording three tackles in an 18–12 loss to the Denver Broncos.
+He had 20 total tackles (ten solo) as a rookie in 14 games.

 On August 31, 2021, Jennings was placed on injured reserve, ending his season.

 Jennings entered the 2022 season as a backup linebacker.
 He played in 16 games with three starts, recording 27 tackles, 1.5 sacks, two passes defensed, and a forced fumble.
+In the 2023 season, he had 1.5 sacks, 66 total tackles (49 solo), and one fumble recovery.

 On March 15, 2024, Jennings signed a three-year, $12 million contract extension with the Patriots.
+He finished the 2024 season with 2.5 sacks, 78 total tackles (43 solo), and one pass defended.
+He finished the 2025 season with two sacks, 26 tackles (15 solo), and one fumble recovery.
+Jennings had a sack in both the Wild Card Round and the Divisional Round victories over the Los Angeles Chargers and Houston Texans.
+He had six total tackles in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.

+On March 11, 2026, Jennings was released by the Patriots.

+New Orleans Saints

+On April 28, 2026, Jennings signed a one-year contract with the New Orleans Saints.

 Personal life

-Jennings's younger brother, Shawndarius "Shawn" Jennings, also plays college football and originally played at Alabama with Anfernee before transferring to South Alabama.
-As of January 2025, Jennings has been in a relationship with Brittany Hurst.
+Jennings's younger brother, Shawndarius "Shawn" Jennings, also played college football and originally played at Alabama with Anfernee before transferring to South Alabama.